ManchalaManasa123/Digital-Two-Wheeler-Hub/README.md

 Problem:

-Create a two-wheeler marketplace web application through which customers can explore bikes, scooters, and EVs, search and filter by brand name, price, or fuel type, see in-depth specs with pictures, compare two models side by side, utilize EMI and fuel cost estimators, check future launches, visit showrooms, and book test rides or sell used bikes.
+To create a two-wheeler marketplace web application through which customers can explore bikes, scooters, and EVs, search and filter by brand name, price, or fuel type, see in-depth specs with pictures, compare two models side by side, utilize EMI and fuel cost estimators, check future launches, visit showrooms, and book test rides or sell used bikes.

 ➤ Summary